mjschultz/django-tastefulpy/docs/resources.rst

   * Then it paginates the results using the supplied ``Paginator`` & pulls out the data to be serialized.
-  * The objects in the page have ``full_dehydrate`` applied to each of them, causing Tastypie to translate the raw object data into the fields the endpoint supports.
+  * The objects in the page have ``full_dehydrate`` applied to each of them, causing Tastefulpy to translate the raw object data into the fields the endpoint supports.
   * Finally, it calls ``Resource.create_response``.